-Submission of Thesis Work
+Example Thesis Work Timeline

 Important Note: The required deadlines for submission to The Graduate School and the SFP of your thesis work and forms are usually two weeks prior to finals week, not the end of the semester.
-The Thesis Defense must be scheduled no later than one week before the "submission date" to allow adequate revision and submission time.
+The faculty will not accept "last-minute" defense work.
+A suggested schedule for your defense semester is the following: